Evelynme-alt/Evelynme-alt/README.md

-Hello, I’m Evelyn.
+Hello, I’m Evelyn!
 I bridge the gap between finance and data to help businesses thrive smarter
 ===========================================================================================================================

 Data Analyst | Chartered Accountant | Freelancer
 ---------------------------------------------------

-Hi!
-I’m Evelyn, an ACCA-qualified accountant with a recent transition into data analytics through a professional Data Technician course.
+I’m an ACCA-qualified accountant with a recent transition into data analytics through a professional Data Technician course.
 Skilled in PowerBI, Tableau, Azure, SQL, and Python, with a strong foundation in Excel-powered financial analysis and business intelligence.
 Known for attention to detail, analytical thinking, and delivering actionable insights.
 Combining financial expertise with modern data tools to support smarter, data-driven decisions.

 ## About Me 🎓